Caught On Camera: Teen Punches Woman After Another Tried To Snatch Purse, Police Say

 Police believe the male suspect who grabbed the purse is approximately 14 to 16 years old.

-They’re also looking another male and a female who are about the same age.
+They’re also looking for another male and a female who are about the same age.

 Anyone with information is asked to call the NYPD’s Crime Stoppers hotline at 1-800-577-TIPS (8477), or for Spanish, 1-888-57-PISTA (74782).
 You can also submit a tip via their website or on Twitter, @NYPDTips.
 All calls are kept confidential.